Questions about membership? Need assistance with applying?

 Active Fellowship is limited to orthopaedic surgeons, neurosurgeons and to non-physician members of allied specialties.
 They must have made a significant contribution to spinal problems, and must have a practice which includes at least 20% spinal deformity.
 They must have successfully completed a five-year Candidate Fellowship in the society.
 Only Active Fellows may vote and hold elected offices within the Society.

-- Meeting attendance, 1 meeting every 3 consecutive years and 1 SRS Annual Meeting at least every five years.
+- Attend the SRS Annual Meeting or International Meeting on Advanced Spine Techniques (IMAST) at least once every three consecutive years and attend the SRS Annual Meeting at least once every five consecutive years.

 Associate Fellowship is for distinguished members of the medical profession including allied health professionals who have made a significant contribution to scoliosis or related spinal deformities but do not wish to assume the full responsibilities of Active Fellowship and do not have to go through a five-year Candidacy period.